trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 8. Functionality for File input validation
 9. Functionality for saving a file directly to the desktop/specific folder
 10. Functionality for creating a new folder automatically for each new encryption and decryption
-11. UI for navigating through program
+11. UI for navigating through the program
-12. BufferReader for reading the original file and converting to a string
+12. BufferReader for reading the original file and converting it to a string
 13. Creating FileNotFoundException for invalid file location call

 Implementation Schedule